rd2/tbd/README.md

 # Thermal Bridging & Derating (TBD)

-This is a repo for an OpenStudio Measure that thermally _derates_ outside-facing opaque constructions (walls, roofs and exposed floors), due to _major_ thermal bridges (balconies, corners, fenestration perimeters, and so on).
-It relies on both the OpenStudio API and the AutomaticMagic [Topolys](https://github.com/automaticmagic/topolys) gem.
+... is an [OpenStudio Measure](https://nrel.github.io/OpenStudio-user-documentation/reference/measure_writing_guide/) that first auto-detects _major_ thermal bridges (like balconies, parapets and corners) in an OpenStudio model (.osm), and then _derates_ outside-facing, opaque surface constructions (walls, roofs and exposed floors).
+It relies on both the [OpenStudio SDK](https://openstudio-sdk-documentation.s3.amazonaws.com/index.html) and the AutomaticMagic [Topolys](https://github.com/automaticmagic/topolys) gem.

-Within the context of building energy simulation (and as required by recent building energy codes and standards) a construction's nominal R-value (or inversely, its nominal U-value) should ideally be _derated_ to adequately factor-in _minor_ and _major_ thermal bridging. _Minor_ thermal bridging is attributable to regularly-spaced framing (such as studs and Z-bars): the resulting derated R-value from minor thermal bridging, generally known as a construction's _clear-field effective R-value_, is typically independent of a surface's actual geometry or adjacencies to other surfaces. _Major_ thermal bridging instead relates to a surface's geometry and its immediate adjacencies (e.g. parapet along a roof/wall intersection, rim joists, wall corners), protruding surfaces and penetrations (e.g. cantilevered balconies), etc. The measure loops through an OpenStudio model's outside-facing surfaces, identifies shared _edges_ with nearby envelope, floor slab and shading surfaces (a proxy for cantilevered balconies), applies (from a list of arguments - e.g. _poor_, _regular_, _efficient_) predefined linear conductance sets (PSI-values, in W/K per linear meter) to individual edge lengths (in m), and consequently derates a construction's clear-field effective R-value.
-Users of the measure should observe new, surface-specific constructions added to their OSM model and/or file, as well as systematic increases in construction U-values (i.e. decreases in insulating material thickness).
-The method and predefined values are taken from published research and standards such as ASHRAE's [RP-1365](https://www.techstreet.com/standards/rp-1365-thermal-performance-of-building-envelope-details-for-mid-and-high-rise-buildings?product_id=1806751), [BETBG](https://www.bchydro.com/powersmart/business/programs/new-construction.html) & [thermalenvelope.ca](https://thermalenvelope.ca), as well as ISO [10211](https://www.iso.org/standard/65710.html) and [14683](https://www.iso.org/standard/65706.html).
+## Guide & Downloads

+Building professionals and energy modellers are encouraged to first consult the online [Guide](https://rd2.github.io/tbd/) - it provides an overview of the underlying theory, references, workflows, etc. Users can download the latest _TBD_ version directly from the Guide itself, or under [releases](https://github.com/rd2/tbd/releases), or via NREL's [BCL](https://bcl.nrel.gov) ... search for "bridging" or "rd2".

+Questions can be posted on [UnmetHours](https://unmethours.com) - a very useful online resource for OpenStudio users.

+TBD is also available as a Ruby gem (something along these [lines](https://github.com/automaticmagic/topolys#installation) - TO DO).

-## TO DO
+## New Features
-[Enhancements](https://github.com/rd2/tbd/issues) and documentation are planned over the next few weeks and months, including:
-1. JSON customization and output - _completed_
-2. ground-facing surfaces (e.g. KIVA foundations) - _completed_
-3. fully-glazed surfaces with thermal bridges
-4. adding point conductances - _completed_
-5. generating building-level clear-field R-values
-6. dealing with multipliers and spanners
-7. logging warnings and errors - _completed_
-8. guide material, case examples, how-to's

-Submit [here](https://github.com/automaticmagic/topolys/issues) issues or desired enhancements more closely linked to Topolys.
+Upcoming enhancements are in the works.
+Bugs and new feature requests for _TBD_ should be submitted [here](https://github.com/rd2/tbd/issues), while those more closely linked to _Topolys_ should be submitted [here](https://github.com/automaticmagic/topolys/issues).

-## Instructions
+## Development

-Energy modellers simply interested in using TBD as an OpenStudio Measure can either download the latest [release](https://github.com/rd2/tbd/releases) or access the measure via NREL's [BCL](https://bcl.nrel.gov) ... search for _bridging_ or _rd2_.
-The following installation and testing instructions are instead for those interested in exploring/tweaking a cloned/forked version of the source code.
+The installation and testing instructions in this section are for developers interested in exploring/tweaking a cloned/forked version of the source code.

 TBD is systematically tested against updated OpenStudio versions (since v2.9.1).
-The instructions refer to OpenStudio v3.2.1 (requiring Ruby v2.7.2) strictly as an example.
+The following instructions refer to OpenStudio v3.2.1 (requiring Ruby v2.7.2), strictly as an example.
 Adapt the instructions for more recent versions - see OpenStudio's [compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-SDK-Version-Compatibility-Matrix).

 ### Windows Installation